Epi-Consistent Approximation of Stochastic Dynamic Programs: Preliminaries

-A sequence of functions $\{f_{\nu}\in\fcns(\mathcal{Z})\}_{{\nu}\in\N}$ \emph{converges pointwise} to a function $f\in\fcns(\mathcal{Z})$, denoted $f_{\nu} \pointwiseto f$, if $f_{\nu}(z)\to f(z)$ for each $z\in\mathcal{Z}$.
-If $\{f_{\nu}\}_{{\nu}\in\N}$ is equi-lsc, then $f_{\nu} \pointwiseto f$ if and only if $f_{\nu} \epito f$ \parencite[Theorem~7.10]{rockafellar-wets-variational-analysis}.
-We also need the notions of hypo-convergence ($\raisemath{-2.5pt}{\hypoto}$), upper semicontinuity (usc), and equi-upper semicontinuity (equi-usc); these have parallel definitions to those of epi-convergence, lower semicontinuity, and equi-lower semicontinuity, respectively; see \parencite{rockafellar-wets-variational-analysis} for details.
+A sequence of functions $\{f_{\nu}\in\fcns(\mathcal{Z})\}_{{\nu}\in\nats}$ \emph{converges pointwise} to a function $f\in\fcns(\mathcal{Z})$, denoted $f_{\nu} \pointto f$, if $f_{\nu}(z)\to f(z)$ for each $z\in\mathcal{Z}$.
+If $\{f_{\nu}\}_{{\nu}\in\nats}$ is equi-lsc, then $f_{\nu} \pointto f$ if and only if $f_{\nu} \epito f$ \parencite[Theorem~7.10]{rockafellar-wets-variational-analysis}.
+We also need the notions of hypo-convergence ($\raisemath{-2.75pt}{\hypoto}$), upper semicontinuity (usc), and equi-upper semicontinuity (equi-usc); these have parallel definitions to those of epi-convergence, lower semicontinuity, and equi-lower semicontinuity, respectively; see \parencite{rockafellar-wets-variational-analysis} for details.

-\section{Finite-horizon stochastic dynamic programming}
+\section{Finite-Horizon Stochastic Dynamic Programming}

-In this section we consider the finite-horizon version of the problem (\ref{problem:sum}) .
-A route to a solution is provided by finding real-valued functions $\{\ECtgFunction^t:\mathcal{X}\to\R; t\in [T]\}$ satisfying the stochastic dynamic programming equations
+In this section we consider the finite-horizon version of the problem (\ref{problem:sum}).
+A route to a solution is provided by finding real-valued functions $\{\ExptCtgF^t:\mathcal{X}\to\reals;\, t\in [T]\}$ satisfying the stochastic dynamic programming equations

-where $\ECtgFunction^{T+1} \defeq 0$.
-Given such $\{\ECtgFunction^t; t\in [T]\}$, a function $y^{t}:\mathcal{X}\times\Xi\to\mathcal{X}$ satisfying
+where $\ExptCtgF^{T+1} = 0$.
+Given such $\{\ExptCtgF^t;\, t\in [T]\}$, a function $y^{t}:\mathcal{X}\times\Xi\to\mathcal{X}$ satisfying

-with $\xi\mapsto y^{t}(x,\xi\kern0.025em)$ measurable for each $x\in\mathcal{X}$, defines a decision rule at stage $t$.
+with $\xi\mapsto y^{t}(x,\xi)$ measurable for every $x\in\mathcal{X}$ defines a decision rule at stage $t$.
 Repeating this for each stage defines an admissible policy for (\ref{problem:sum}).
-If ${\{V^t; t\in [T]\}}$ satisfies the principle of optimality, then such a policy solves (\ref{problem:sum}) and the value $V^{1}(x^1)$ is equal to its optimal objective value; see, e.g., \parencite[Propositions~3.1 and 3.2]{bertsekas1996stochastic} and \parencite[Theorem~9.2]{stokey-lucas:recursive-methods} for sufficient conditions.
+If ${\{V^t;\, t\in [T]\}}$ satisfies the principle of optimality, then such a policy solves (\ref{problem:sum}) and the value $V^{1}(x^1)$ is equal to its optimal objective value; see \parencite[Propositions~3.1 and 3.2]{bertsekas1996stochastic} and \parencite[Theorem~9.2]{stokey-lucas:recursive-methods} for sufficient conditions.

-For a sequence of probability distributions $\{\Prb_{\nu}\}_{\nu\in\N}$ on $(\Xi,\mathfrak{B}(\Xi))$ {approximating $\Prb$} and a sequence of functions $\{\stageCost_{\nu}:\mathcal{X}\times\mathcal{X}\times\Xi\to\R\}_{\nu\in\N}$ {approximating $\varphi$}, solutions to (\ref{equation:finite-horizon-value-function}) can be approximated by finding a sequence of real-valued functions $\{V^t_{\nu}:\mathcal{X}\to\R; t\in[T]\}_{\nu\in\N}$ satisfying the stochastic dynamic programming equations
+For a sequence of probability distributions $\{\Prob_{\nu}\}_{\nu\in\nats}$ on $(\Xi,\mathfrak{B}(\Xi))$ {approximating $\Prob$} and a sequence of functions $\{\stageC_{\nu}:\mathcal{X}\times\mathcal{X}\times\Xi\to\reals\}_{\nu\in\nats}$ {approximating $\varphi$}, solutions to (\ref{equation:finite-horizon-value-function}) can be approximated by finding a sequence of real-valued functions $\{V^t_{\nu}:\mathcal{X}\to\reals;\, t\in[T]\}_{\nu\in\nats}$ satisfying the stochastic dynamic programming equations